-To determine whether your institution is eligible, consult the Eligibility Matrix on the U.S. Department of Education website.
+To determine whether your institution is eligible, consult the Eligibility Matrix on the U.S.

+Department of Education website.
 The Eligibility Matrix is a read-only Excel worksheet that lists data for postsecondary institutions.
-First, select "HSI" from the options at the bottom of the screen.
+Download the file from the link "Eligibility Matrix 2024," then select "HSI" from the options at the bottom of the screen.
 You will next see a list of institutions, listed alphabetically.
-Find your institution and then look at column J ("Meets the [year] Title V HSI Definition").
+Find your institution and then look at column J ("Meets the 2024 Title V HSI Definition").
 If the column states "yes," your institution is eligible.

 Institutions must apply annually to the U.S. Department of Education for Title III and Title V eligibility designations, so institutional designations can change from year to year.

-If you are unable to verify your institution's status as a Hispanic-Serving Institution by consulting the most recent Eligibility Matrix, you may establish your status with a letter or other document from the U.S. Department of Education dated 2022 or 2023, certifying Title III and Title V eligibility.
-Attach it as a PDF as Attachment 8.
+If you are unable to verify your institution's status as a Hispanic-Serving Institution by consulting the most recent Eligibility Matrix, you may establish your status with a letter or other document from the U.S. Department of Education dated 2024 or 2025, certifying Title III and Title V eligibility.
+Attach it as a PDF as Attachment 6.
 In addition to submitting documentation of Title III and Title V eligibility, your institution must also meet the U.S. Department of Education's definition of a Hispanic-Serving Institution.
-You may determine your institution's eligibility by consulting enrollment data for your institution using the National Center for Education Statistics' College Navigator (search for your institution, then click on "Enrollment").
+You may determine your institution's eligibility by verifying that your institution meets the 25% Hispanic student enrollment threshold using the National Center for Education Statistics' College Navigator (search for your institution, then click on "Enrollment").